fongandrew/hydeout/about.md

 Hey!
 I'm Joseph, aka rezo.
 Thanks for checking out the site.

 I'm a Christian, husband, father, and cybersecurity professional.
-I pretty much just love life, but I'm particularly fond of running, technology, and eating sweet potato casserole.
+I pretty much just love life, but I'm particularly fond of running, technology, podcasts, and sweet potato casserole.

 <p class="message">
   "As water reflects the face, so one's life reflects the heart."
 Proverbs 27:19